jennifermulroy/Bitcoin/README.md

  Questions to Answer and Research:
  - Is it a good long term investment or short investment?
  - Can we apply traditional market statistic analysis on crytpo trading data?
+ - How will we determine which datasets will provide the most value to the analysis objective?

  Datasets to explore:
  - Crypto exchange data